…outside the box but inside God's Word...

 The menorah of Israel's temple, a seven branch lamp stand, symbolized the presence of Holy Spirit in their midst.

 "Then you shall make a lampstand of pure gold.
 The lampstand and its base and its shaft are to be made of hammered work; its cups, its bulbs and its flowers shall be of one piece with it...Then you shall make its lamps seven in number; and they shall mount its lamps so as to shed light on the space in front of it."
-(Exo 25:31-37 NAU)
+(Exo 25:31-37 NASB unless noted)

 Around 72 AD the Romans, under Titus, destroyed the temple.
 Mosaics and carvings portray the menorah being taken away to Rome by soldiers and many believe that it remains there, hidden among the treasures of the Vatican.

-This event could have symbolized the move of Holy Spirit out of national Israel and into gentile nations—depicting the beginning of time of the Gentiles—giving the Gentiles opportunity to come into relationship with God through Holy Spirit.
+This event could have symbolized the move of Holy Spirit out of national Israel and into Gentile nations—depicting the beginning of time of the Gentiles—giving the Gentiles opportunity to come into relationship with God through Holy Spirit.

 In Yeshua's letters to the Assemblies in Asia Minor (Revelation 2&3) He speaks of the seven lampstands among the Gentile nations:

 "As for the mystery of ... the seven golden lampstands: the seven lampstands are the seven [Assemblies]."
 (Revelation 1:20)

 The Bible does refer to a temporary change in the exclusivity of God's covenant relationship to Israel.
 The Old Covenant which Israel broke by rejecting God's Messiah.

 "They have turned back to the iniquities of their ancestors who refused to hear My words, and they have gone after other gods to serve them; the house of Israel and the house of Judah have broken My covenant which I made with their fathers."
 (Jeremiah 11:10)